Young’s Chapel Methodist Church | Ben Hill County Georgia | c. 1876

 I wonder who sat here last and what memories they could share of this place.
 What was the last song played on the piano?
 I think about all of the ceremonies, celebrations, funerals, and life that happened here.
 What will the next 100 years hold for this place?

 Sometime in late 2016, this church was struck by a tornado and the back wall was dealt what might’ve been its last blow.
 I’ve taken two trips back to this church since the tornado (June 2017 and September 2018) to document it as much as possible before its gone for good.
-The photos you see in the slideshow below highlight the tornado damage.
+The photos you see below highlight the tornado damage.

 During my visit in 2017, we were lucky enough to meet a member of the Young Family who was there farming the land that surrounds the church, which his family has owned and farmed all these years.

 He mentioned that he was sad about the most recent damage but that he ultimately hopes that the building is brought down.
-It’s too far gone to be repaired and now, he has to look at it every day while he works the land which makes him sad.
-This building has a completely different meaning to him and his family than it does to us so I can only imagine how heavy it must be to see it get worse and worse each day.
+It’s too far gone to be repaired and now, he has to look at it every day while he works the land which he said brings him much sadness.
+This building has a completely different meaning to him and his family than it does to us, so I can only imagine how heavy it must be to see it get worse and worse each day.
 We can only hope that they might be able to salvage some of its parts to breathe life into some other place.